 (f) Water Tower is an open area surrounding the existing Town water tower, currently partially paved.

-§ 300-20.4 Applicability of MSHD.
+§ 300-9.2.3Applicability of MSHD.

 A. Applicability of MSHD.
 The MSHD is established to enable the implementation of the Medfield State Hospital Strategic Reuse Master Plan.